Algae in Skincare: Your Key to Tackling Dehydration and Fine Lines

 Laminaria Digitata

-This is a popular brown seaweed that’s found in both Advanced Resurfacing Serum and Phytolipid Comfort Creme.
+This is a popular brown seaweed that’s found in Advanced Resurfacing Serum.
 The main benefit of Laminaria digitata, which is very rich in polysaccharides, is its deeply hydrating qualities.
 It’s also great for minimizing the appearance of fine lines and wrinkles.

 Microalgae